SicongChen1024/MSc-AI-Individual-Project/README.md

 # MSc-AI-Individual-Project
-This repositry contains code to produce results in my MSc AI Individual project: Defending Against Adversarial Attacks on Perceptual Ad-blockers
+This repositry contains the implementations of my MSc AI Individual project: Defending Against Adversarial Attacks on Perceptual Ad-blockers

 ## Installation
 ```